Suspended Driver’s License

 Both types are serious because both can lead to you being designated as a Habitual Traffic Offender.
 I would suggest that the civil infraction is more insidious than the criminal charge because it is cloaked in benign attire that leads most people into underestimating the damage it can cause.

 You Can Go To Jail For Driving While License Suspended

 Yes, you can go to jail for this infraction – even if you didn’t know your driver’s license was suspended.
 It is the law enforcement officer that decides whether you had knowledge or not.
 That may not make sense to you but accept it.
 The issuance of the criminal citation does not depend on your actual knowledge.
 It is based on what the law enforcement officer believes (whether true or not).

 Unless you have a lot of Suspended Driver’s License While Driving citations on your driving history you are likely to be released from jail on your own recognizance or a small bond.
 Your car will probably have been towed.
 Your driver’s license should have been forfeited.
 If you have a lot of DWLS on your history you will probably have to post a higher bond.

 The law enforcement officer has the discretion to not take you to jail and just issue you a criminal citation and require you to appear in court.
 This happens quite often.
 Just because you did not go to jail does not mean the charge is any less serious.
 All it means is the Officer was nice to you.

 Repetitive Stops for Driving While License Suspended

-If you get caught driving with a suspended license after you have received a DWLS ticket you can expect a trip to the jail.
+If you get caught driving while license suspended after you have received a DWLS ticket you can expect a trip to the jail.
 Additionally, your bond may be higher.
-Moreover, the Driving With A Suspended License offense is a cummulative charge.
+Moreover, the Driving With A Suspended License offense is a cumulative charge.
 This means that each additional criminal ticket you receive can be charged at a higher level all the way up to a third degree felony.